 If your account does not require individual IAM users for permissions management, skip this section.

 IAM can be used free of charge.
 You pay only for the resources in your account.

-For more information, see the IAM Service Overview.
+For more information about IAM, see IAM Service Overview.